One pot cooking technique can be applied to a whole world of combinations. This is one of my favorites, rice & protein.

 - Choose a suitable pot or pan: Select a pot or pan that is large enough to accommodate all the ingredients comfortably.

-- Prepare the ingredients: Chop vegetables, trim meat, and gather all the necessary ingredients before starting.
+- Prepare the ingredients: Chop vegetables, slice vegan meat into small pieces, and gather all the necessary ingredients before starting.

-- Sauté aromatics: Heat some oil or cooking fat in the pot over medium heat.
-Add aromatics like onions, garlic, and spices to infuse flavor into the dish.
+- Sauté aromatics: Heat some oil or cooking fat in a large pot over medium heat.
+Add aromatics like onions, garlic, red bell pepper and spices to create a flavorful dish.
+Maybe diced tomatoes if you have any.

 - Add protein and vegetables: Add protein sources like meat, tofu, or legumes to the pot and cook until they are partially cooked or browned.
 Then, add vegetables and cook until they start to soften.